Sommaire

 - relaxing herbal tea;

-- no screens for at least an hour before sleeping.
+- no screens at least an hour before bedtime.

-- If hot flashes or night sweats disrupt your sleep, opt for lightweight clothing and cotton sheets to promote thermoregulation.
+- If hot flashes or night sweats disrupt your sleep, opt for light clothing and cotton sheets to promote thermoregulation.

-- Prioritize a light dinner, low in fast sugars and alcohol (this will also help your body regenerate better during the night).
+- Choose a light dinner, low in fast sugars and alcohol (this will also help your body to regenerate better during the night).

-- Practice gentle physical activity or breathing exercises to calm your nervous system, such as:
+- Practice gentle physical activity or breathing exercises to soothe your nervous system, such as:

 -